 Two boys sharing a room means they’re bound to go through a lot of phases.
 This year, they might love cowboys, but next year, their obsession could be soccer.
 Having only one wall painted or covered in wallpaper that highlights their interests makes it easier to switch themes and change styles as they grow.

-Need to make more room at home?
+Need more space in a shared kids bedroom?
 Extra Space Storage has convenient storage facility locations throughout the nation to help with your next home organization project.
 Find self storage near you!